GBHyland/Automate-Custom-UI/facilitator-day1.md

     id = "W";
 }

-// add the id to the policy number variables.updatedClaimNum = id + claimNum;
+// add the id to the Claim number variables.var_updatedClaimNum = id + claimNum;